 Ask for reviews

-It seems that Google is using reviews as a way to better understand your business.
+It seems that Google is using reviews as a way to better understand your business and rank their online search results.
 The best way to get good reviews, is to ask for them!
 Remember, the happiest your customer is going to be with you is when they are paying for your goods or services.
 Don’t forget to ask for that review.
 Don’t worry about getting a less than positive review (three stars or less).
 The best way to deal with these reviews is to acknowledge them and then ask that person to call or email you to talk more.
 Your prospective customer knows that not everyone will like your business all of the time.
 That’s okay!
 They want to see how you respond to complaints.

 Join your local Chamber of Commerce